Manamo Miyata: Career

-Music
+2017–2022: Early career with Hinatazaka46

-On August 13, 2017, Miyata passed the auditions for new members of Keyakizaka46's subgroup Hiragana Keyakizaka46 (now Hinatazaka46).
-In the group, she is known for her cutesy character, commonly known in Japan as burikko, which she often demonstrates in the group's television show.
-Her fandom name is "Team Hemoglobin" (チームヘモグロビン, Team hemogurobin) or "Team Hb" for short, and her Showroom live streaming sessions are called the Blood Donation Room (献血るぅむ, Kenketsu-rūmu).
+On August 13, 2017, Miyata passed the auditions for new members of Keyakizaka46's subgroup Hiragana Keyakizaka46, now Hinatazaka46.
+In the group, she was known for her cutesy persona, known in Japan as burikko, which she often displayed in the group's television shows.
+Her fandom name is "Team Hemoglobin" (チームヘモグロビン).

-On April 28, 2022, her twenty-fourth birthday, Miyata became the first of the group's second generation members to open an official Instagram account.
+Miyata enjoys reading and frequently recommends books to other Hinatazaka46 members.
+She extensively studied the classic poem collection Man'yōshū in university and excelled in the literary segments of the group's television shows, such as writing short stories and comparing the members to characters in The Tale of Genji.
+These appearances led to her first published literary work, the short story "Senbō" (羨望), which is part of the collection Saiteina Deai, Saikō no Koi (最低な出会い、最高の恋) along with stories by voice actress Shiina Natsukawa and comedian Matsumoto Club, compiled by the literature social networking service Monogatary.com and published digitally in December 2018.

+Miyata went on hiatus in November 2020 due to health reasons and returned for Hinatazaka46's second anniversary concert in March 2021.
+During her hiatus, she graduated from the Faculty of Letters, Kokugakuin University, and also obtained her librarian certification.

+Miyata was one of fifteen entertainment figures who offered book recommendations as part of the 15th anniversary celebration of Kobunsha Classics New Translation Collection in November 2021, in which she endorsed the twelfth century short story The Lady who Loved Insects.
+She expanded to tanka poetry by participating in the fourth "Idol Tanka Party" (アイドル歌会, Idol Utakai), organized by specialty publisher Tanka Kenkyū-sha (短歌研究社).
+An admirer of voice actress and singer Kaori Ishihara, she was featured in the dialogue and photo sections of Ishihara's photobook, titled Terminal and released in March 2022.

-On September 7, 2022, Miyata announced on her official blog that she had plans to graduate from the group due to health concerns and would be absent from the concert tour "Happy Smile Tour 2022".
+On September 7, 2022, Miyata announced that she would leave Hinatazaka46 due to health concerns and would be absent from the concert tour "Happy Smile Tour 2022".
 She did not participate in the music recording for the single "Tsuki to Hoshi ga Odoru Midnight", but appeared in the bonus content videos.
 On December 18, she appeared during the encore of the Hinakuri (Hinatazaka Christmas) 2022 concert to make her farewell speech and perform "Joyful Love" for the last time with the group.